eavestn/cloud-migration-guidebook/README.md

 #### Focus

-In order to drive strong teams, you must drive focus.
+To drive strong teams, you must drive focus.
 Strong teams deliver cheap, scalable, extensible, and maintainable software - the software we aim to deliver.
 The problem with software today is that there are too many ways to solve problems.
-Deviation in solution technology choices represent yet more lack of focus for an Engineer: rather than adequately solving a problem, an Engineer ends up focused on something not only unrelated, but avoidable.
+Deviations in solution technology choices represent yet more lack of focus for an Engineer: rather than adequately solving a problem, an Engineer ends up focused on something not only unrelated, but avoidable.
+Technological heterogeneity isn't by nature bad; but it must be managed to enable strong teams.
+Simply stated: in today's poorly-informed, fast-paced "development" world, the odds are stacked against enabling your team to focus.

 Depth